Bylaws for the regulation of

 FOR MILITARY EDUCATION SERVICES

-Section 1.
 Membership in this organization shall be by invitation, in accordance with membership criteria, and shall have been approved for membership by a majority of the member institutions.
-Membership criteria are the following: (1) be regionally or nationally accredited; (2) provide the institutional diversity needed to fulfill the NAIMES mission; and (3) adhere to SOC standards.
+Membership criteria are the following: (1) sign the DoD MOU; (2) provide the institutional diversity needed to fulfill the NAIMES mission.

 An institution will have no more than one officer serving at a time